Code-Institute-Submissions/conundrum/README.md

 #### Automated Testing
 The automated test involves:
-- If the project is run locally, the run the tests enter `python test.py` and `python -m unittest`
+- If the project is ran locally, to run the tests enter `python test.py` and `python -m unittest`
-- Checking if a txt file has content with self.assertGreater(len(file), 0)
-- Making sure a file contained the correct content with "assetIn" and checking for content that isn't in the file with "assertNotIn".
-- Check that there are the same amount of answers as there are questions.
-- The "scoring test" was based on the original scoring.
-This changed towards the end of the project after other students pointed out a better alternative.
-- Making sure that the scoring works.
-If the user correctly answers the question, they get +10 points.
-An Incorrect answer is -1 point and a skip is -5 points.
-If the user is on the last page, a correct answer or skip returns a string saying they've been redirected.
-A incorrect answer again only deduct 1 point.
 - Click [here](https://github.com/brettcutt/conundrum/blob/master/test.py) to see my automated tests

 #### Manual Testing